jjlauer/java-jne-kyotocabinet/README.md

 ### Overview

-Drop-in replacement for "kyotocabinet" that includes compiled and embedded native libraries for Windows (x32/x64; XP and above), Linux (x32/x64; kernel 2.6 and above), and Mac OSX (x64; 10.5 and above).
+Drop-in replacement for "kyotocabinet" that includes both the [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) Java bindings and compiled/embedded native libraries in a single, small, and efficient JAR.
+Native libraries are included for Windows (x32/x64; XP and above), Linux (x32/x64; kernel 2.6 and above), and Mac OSX (x64; 10.5 and above).
 The libraries are dynamically extracted and loaded at runtime via the [mfz-jne](https://github.com/jjlauer/java-jne) support library.
 Thus, you can use Kyoto Cabinet in Java without having to install any libraries